-YouTube isn’t just for cat videos anymore.
-There’s a growing number of videos of people whispering, role-playing a haircut or turning the pages of a magazine very slowly.
+YouTube isn't just for cat videos anymore.
+There's a growing number of videos of people whispering, role-playing a haircut, playing with slime or turning the pages of a magazine very slowly.

 Sounds completely random, but these videos have something in common: They're meant to trigger an autonomous sensory meridian response (ASMR for short), which can put you in a chill mood and may also help when you're feeling anxious or having trouble falling asleep.